 Like an all-you-can-eat buffet, Brisbane and its surrounds offers a little something for everybody.
 So before you go typing ‘what should I do’ into Google, we’ve got you covered with this south-east Queensland itinerary.

-We’ve done some intensive *research* to pull together this list of local favourites, new gems and an all-round cracking list of the best ways to spend a week in Brisbane and beyond.
+We’ve done the hard work so you don’t have to and put together the local favourites, new gems and an all-round cracking list of the best ways to spend a week in Brisbane and beyond.

 DAY 1: BRING IT ON BRISBANE

 Making your grand entrance at Brisbane Airport (approx. 30 minutes away) and head to Brisbane City for the start of your week-long adventure in Queensland’s capital.

 Book yourself into one of the city’s newest digs and board Brisbane’s City Cat service to get your bearings.
 A ride will cost you from $2.60 or free if you choose the red City Hopper ferries.

 If you’re looking for a beach in the middle of the city, South Bank is a must.
 Simply get off at the South Bank CityCat stop and greet the 17 hectares of parklands overlooking the city (find your way using this guide).